Nursing homes sedate residents with dementia by misusing antipsychotic drugs, report finds

 Human Rights Watch points a finger at the government, which is required under the Nursing Home Reform Act of 1987 to protect the rights of residents.
 And what's raised in this report is not new.
 The government has long-recognized the problem of overusing antipsychotic medications and is required to monitor the use of such drugs, the report shows.
 In fact, in 2012, the Centers for Medicare & Medicaid Services established the National Partnership to Improve Dementia Care in Nursing Homes in acknowledgement of this issue.

+That move made a difference, reducing the use of antipsychotic drugs by 35%, according to a statement emailed to CNN.

-There have been improvements in recent years, with some facilities slashing use of the drugs after studying the needs of residents.
+Human Rights Watch, too, acknowledged that there have been improvements in recent years, with some facilities slashing use of the drugs after studying the needs of residents.
 A director of one of these nursing homes in Kansas acknowledged to researchers that the facility "used to be like a death prison" in which "half our residents were on antipsychotics."

+While some places like this one in Kansas are taking heed, the human rights group contends that the problem is persistent.
+Between 2014 and mid-2017, inspectors issued more than 7,000 citations to facilities for violations tied to the use of antipsychotic medications, the report shows.
+But without meaningful penalties, researchers say, little has changed.

+The Centers for Medicare & Medicaid Services agree that more can be done -- and insist it will be.

 Tell us your story